-As one of the most popular video streaming platforms online, if you want to have your vlog, comedy sketch or music video seen by someone, getting it on YouTube is a must.
-But if you’re new to the streaming scene, you may be wondering how to upload a video to YouTube.
+As one of the most popular video streaming platforms online, if you want to have your vlog, comedy sketch, or music video seen by someone, getting it on YouTube is a must.
+Those new to the streaming scene may be wondering how to upload a video to YouTube.
 We show you in six easy steps.

-Note: For the purpose of this guide we will assume that you’ve already made your YouTube/Google account.
-While those starting from scratch will need to do so, there are many elements involved in its setup and customization that are more subjective and aren’t covered by the scope of a guide like this.
+Note: For this guide, we will assume that you’ve already made your YouTube/Google account.
+While those starting from scratch will need to do so, there are many elements involved in setup and customization that aren’t covered by this guide.

-Head to the YouTube homepage and click the sign-in link in the top right-hand corner.
-If you have multiple accounts associated with the device you’re using you’ll be prompted to choose the appropriate one.
-Once done so, enter your password and you’ll be taken back to the main YouTube page.
+Head to the YouTube homepage or YouTube Studio and click the Sign In link in the top right corner.
+If you have multiple accounts associated with the device you’re using, choose the appropriate one.
+Enter your password, and you’ll go back to the main YouTube page.

 Step 2: Click the upload button

 The next step is even shorter than the first.
-Click the upload button.
-It’s also located in the top right-hand corner and is represented by an up arrow with a line underneath it.
-That will take you through to a dedicated upload page, where you can choose where you source your upcoming viral sensation from.
+Click the Upload button — it’s located in the top right-hand corner represented by a camera with a plus sign — then select Upload Video.
+That will take you to a dedicated upload page, where you can choose where you source your upcoming viral sensation.

 Step 3: Choose video source and privacy settings

-If you’re just looking to keep the video privately for yourself, or to store something for later unveiling, choose to make your video “private” instead.
-“Scheduled,” lets you choose a future time and date for a video to become public.
+If you’re just looking to keep the video privately for yourself or to store something for later unveiling, choose to make your video Private instead.
+The Scheduled option lets you select a later time and date for a video to become public.

 Once you’ve made your decision about who can see your video, you need to select where you’re uploading it from.
-Do you want to import it directly from Google Photos (It’s better than iCloud you know)?
-Upload it straight from your device’s storage, or live stream it instead?
+Do you want to import it directly from Google Photos (it’s better than iCloud)?
+Would you rather upload it straight from your device’s storage or livestream it instead?

 Step 4: Managing the upload

-Get ready, because once you’ve confirmed the video you’re uploading you’ll be whisked away to the upload page.
-It has begun, and you’ll see a progress bar at the top of the screen, letting you know how much of it has uploaded, and how long until it’s completed.
+Once you’ve confirmed the video you’re uploading, you’ll be whisked away to the upload page.
+You’ll see a progress bar at the top of the screen, letting you know how much of it has uploaded and how long until the upload is completed.

 Depending on the length and quality of your video, that may take some time.
 While YouTube works its magic on it, you can begin getting it ready for prime time.
-There’s a title to put in, a description, and any relevant tags you feel it needs to help the general public find it.
+Enter a title, description, and any relevant tags you feel it needs to help the general public find it.
 There’s also a button where you can add it to a playlist if you so wish, and you can inform viewers whether the video has any age restrictions.

-Those are all interesting aspects of uploading videos to YouTube, and can help make your videos more inclusive and relevant to your audience, but they aren’t a necessity for simply getting a video online.
+Those are all exciting aspects of uploading videos to YouTube and can help make your videos more inclusive and relevant to your audience.
+Still, they aren’t a necessity for merely getting a video online.
 It is worth noting that if you upload a video without including tags, an SEO-optimized title, or a detailed description of your video, it will have the same name as the original file and will not receive any optimization benefits.

 From there, check the box next to your video and select Edit.
 You’ll find a link for it in the drop-down when you click on your Account Portrait in the top right-hand corner.
-You’ll be able to see your videos, their number of views and other analytics from your channel.
-You can then click any of the individual videos you want to edit, or click on “video manager” on the left-hand side.
+You’ll be able to see your videos, their number of views, and other analytics from your channel.
+You can then click any of the individual videos you want to edit or click on Videos on the left-hand side.